 To freeze waffles, place the cooked waffles flat (or slightly overlapping) on a large sheet pan.
 (Note: I usually tear them into quarters before freezing so that we can just reheat a couple pieces at a time.)
 Freeze until solid, about 2 hours.
 Transfer frozen waffles to a freezer-safe bag.
 Freeze for up to 6 months.

-More Family-Favorite Breakfast Recipes
+More Family-Friendly Breakfast Ideas

 Favorite Tools